ayumi-cloud/oc-security-module/experimental_api_being_tested_and_used.md

 (*) Used in the main October II repo and not in the security module.

 To learn more see MDN: [Cache-Control - Expiration](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)

+---

+## Other API's

+### Server-Timing API

+The Server-Timing header communicates one or more metrics and descriptions for a given request-response cycle.
+It is used to surface any backend server timing metrics (e.g. database read/write, CPU time, file system access, etc.) in the developer tools in the user's browser or in the PerformanceServerTiming interface.

+To learn more see MDN: [Server-Timing](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server-Timing)